Below are your search results. You can also try a Basic Search.

 After going 1-0-1 in last weekend's matches, the Central Michigan women's soccer team (10-1-1, 2-1-1 Mid-American Conference) will begin its weekend earlier than usual on Thursday as the Chippewas travel to Toledo.

-Kristen Knutson had her college plans figured out from a
+Kristen Knutson had her college plans figured out from a young age.

 Central Michigan senior goalkeeper Kristen Knutson was named the Mid-American Conference's Defensive Player of the Week on Tuesday.